Introduction #

 The enable hook function specification is performed with the following function:

-G_INT32 gu_trigger_enable_hook(int IRQ_ID, void *code_callback, void *p_arg);
+G_INT32 gu_TriggerEnableHook(int IRQ_ID, void *code_callback, void *p_arg);

-The function returns G_TRUE if the enable hook function was successfully configured; otherwise, it returns G_FALSE.Name Description IRQ_ID This parameter represents either the IRQ number of the hardware interrupt associated with the trigger resource or the pointer to the trigger resource returned by the gu_trigger_create function.
-If the IRQ_ID is a pointer, it should be cast to an integer (int) for use within the function. code_callback This parameter defines the name of the function to be executed as a hook function when the trigger resource is enabled. p_arg This parameter represents the value to be passed to the hook function when it is called.
-This allows the same hook function to be used for multiple trigger resources with different parameter values.
+The gu_TriggerEnableHook sets the hook function to be called before the trigger resource is enabled.The gu_TriggerEnableHook function requires the following paramenters: IRQ_ID: This parameter represents either the IRQ number of the hardware interrupt associated with the trigger resource or the pointer to the trigger resource returned by the gu_TriggerCreate function.
+If the IRQ_ID is a pointer, it should be cast to an integer (int) for use within the function.

 The disable hook function specification is performed with the following function:

-G_INT32 gu_trigger_disable_hook(int IRQ_ID, void *code_callback, void *p_arg);
+G_INT32 gu_TriggerDisableHook(int IRQ_ID, void *code_callback, void *p_arg);

-The disable hook function is specified using the following parameters:Name Description IRQ_ID This parameter represents either the IRQ number of the hardware interrupt associated with the trigger resource or the pointer to the trigger resource returned by the gu_trigger_create function.
-If the IRQ_ID is a pointer, it should be cast to an integer (int) for use within the function. code_callback This parameter defines the name of the function to be executed as a hook function when the trigger resource is disabled. p_arg This parameter represents the value to be passed to the hook function when it is called.
-This allows the same hook function to be used for multiple trigger resources with different parameter values.
+The gu_TriggerDisableHook function sets the hook function to be called after the trigger resource is disabled.The disable hook function is specified using the following parameters: IRQ_ID: This parameter represents either the IRQ number of the hardware interrupt associated with the trigger resource or the pointer to the trigger resource returned by the gu_TriggerCreate function.
+If the IRQ_ID is a pointer, it should be cast to an integer (int) for use within the function.

 T_TRIGGER_RESOURCE #